Kelvin Sheppard: LSU

 In March 2020, Sheppard was named director of player development at Louisiana State University.
 He replaced Kevin Faulk who held the position prior to Sheppard.

 Detroit Lions

 On February 3, 2021, Sheppard was hired by the Detroit Lions as their outside linebackers coach under head coach Dan Campbell.
 In 2022, Sheppard went from coaching the outside linebackers to the entire linebackers unit.
 On January 30, 2025, Sheppard was promoted to defensive coordinator, replacing Aaron Glenn, after his departure to become head coach of the New York Jets.

 Personal life

 Sheppard is the first cousin of retired NFL wide receiver, Dwayne Harris.
+He has two children.